lkilpela/minishell/tokenizer.md

 `"`: This is a `D_QUOTE` token that represents the opening double quote of the quoted string.

 `Your home directory is "`: This is a `WORD` token that represents the part of the quoted string before the variable.
 - "Your home directory is " is a single word from the shell's perspective.
 When the shell executes the echo command, it passes "Your home directory is " (minus the quotes) as a single argument to the echo command.
-	- If you were to tokenize "Your home directory is " into individual words, you would need to handle quoted strings separately in your parser, as they don't follow the usual word separation rules.
-This would complicate your parser and potentially lead to errors.
-By treating "Your home directory is " as a single WORD token, you simplify your parser and make your tokenization more accurate.
+- If tokenize "Your home directory is " into individual words -> need to handle quoted strings separately in parser, as they don't follow the usual word separation rules.
+This would complicate the parser and potentially lead to errors.
+By treating "Your home directory is " as a single WORD token, it simplify the parser and make tokenization more accurate.

 `HOME`: This is a `VAR` token that represents the `HOME` variable.
 This token is used for variable expansion.